-Yes or No Transportation Assistance Provided Bus pass/token Gas card/voucher Mileage reimbursement at the IRS Business rate (effective 1/1/2023 is 65 cents per mile) Mile reimbursement at the IRS Medical/Moving rate (effective 1/1/2023 is 22 cents per mile) Other mileage rate (the methodology used to establish reimbursement rate is described here):
+Yes or No: Transportation Assistance Provided Yes Bus pass/token No Gas card/voucher Yes Mileage reimbursement at the IRS Business rate (effective 1/1/2023 is 65 cents per mile) No Mile reimbursement at the IRS Medical/Moving rate (effective 1/1/2023 is 22 cents per mile) No Other mileage rate (the methodology used to establish reimbursement rate is described here):

-- c.
+c.
 OTDA policy establishes a distance not to exceed two miles as the maximum distance that the district can require a participant to walk to a work activity assignment or to access public transportation.
-Describe below the distance an individual may be required to walk, each way, to a work activity or to access public transportation: - d.
-Described below are the services the district will provide to assist individuals at risk of needing TA to improve their opportunities for employment or to maintain their employment:
+Describe below the distance an individual may be required to walk, each way, to a work activity or to access public transportation: